 To adjust any parameter, use the toggle switch to move up or down to the desired parameter and press the pushbutton.
-The arrow will move to the right hand side of the line (<) indicating that you can now adjust the parameter.
+The arrow will move to the right hand side of the line (\leftarrow) indicating that you can now adjust the parameter.
 Using the toggle switch, adjust the parameter to its desired value.
 If the parameter is a numerical value, the number will increase if you lift the toggle switch and decrease if you push down on the toggle switch.
-If the parameter contains a list of choices, you can cycle through the list by pressing the toggle switch in either direction.

 When you have stopped at the desired value, depress the pushbutton.
-This will update the parameter to the selected value and move the arrow back to the left side of the parameter list (>).
+This will update the parameter to the selected value and move the arrow back to the left side of the parameter list (→).
 Continue selecting and adjusting other parameters or use the BACK or EXIT commands.